Summer of Love (The B-52's song)

-"Summer of Love" is the first single from the album Bouncing off the Satellites by American new wave band The B-52's.
+"Summer of Love" is a song by American new wave band the B-52's, released as the first single from their fourth studio album, Bouncing Off the Satellites (1986).

 The single peaked at No. 3 on the Billboard Hot Dance Club Play chart, making it their highest entry up to that point (although 1994's "(Meet) The Flintstones" would reach the same position on the chart).

-The original 1985 demo version was released on the B-52's 1998 compilation album Time Capsule: Songs for a Future Generation.
+The original 1985 demo version was released on the band's compilation album Time Capsule: Songs for a Future Generation (1998).

 The single was reissued in 2017 as a limited edition 12" red vinyl.